aktyz/push_swap/README.md

 DONE => TDD: write tests for parse_arg() function

-IN_PROGRESS => Complete parse_arg() function as per subject requirements, reading from terminal argument missing
+DONE => Complete parse_arg() function as per subject requirements, reading from terminal argument missing

-TODO => implement Turk algorithm
+IN_PROGRESS => implement Turk algorithm
+	- pausing during writing tests for ft_get_heap_size(heap);

 TODO => I will also need to translate each operation on the list into the operations names given in the assignment

+TODO => Add two more errors checks:
+	- some arguments aren’t integers
+	- some arguments are bigger than an integer

 TODO => Complete write_output() function as per subject requirements